Humhu/percepto/README.md

 # percepto
-Percepto is a lightweight C++ header-only library for training and running simple neural networks in integrated applications.
+Percepto is a lightweight C++ header-only library for regression tasks in integrated applications.

 ##Features
+* Positive-definite matrix regression
+* Artificial neural networks
-* Compile-time specification of network architectures
+** Compile-time specification of network architectures
-* Easily extensible API
+* Variety of optimization approaches

 Currently only linear units with a few activation functions are supported.
 Refer to [this file](https://github.com/Humhu/percepto/blob/master/examples/TestNet.cpp) for a classic perceptron example.